2DGD-F0TH/2DGD_F0TH/chapters/005_Assets/001_Making_Assets/003_Sounds_Music.md

 #### Commodore 64

-Probably the most famous home computer of the 8-bit era and had an amazing sound chip for the time: the timeless SID chip.
+Probably the most famous home computer of the 8-bit era and had an amazing sound chip for the time: the timeless SID chip, which was used for audio output and controlling paddles/joysticks.

 The SID chip (in its two main iterations: the MOS 6581 and the 8580) has 3 channels, each one can be reprogrammed in real time to use one of four wave forms: